 Section 2.
 New Bylaws or changes in existing Bylaws may be adopted by the Board of Directors.

 ARTICLE XV – Amendments

 Section 1.
 Amendments to this Constitution may be proposed by the Board of Directors or by petition signed by at least 25 members of the Association.
 A proposed amendment originating by petition shall be referred to the Board of Directors for their recommendation at least 6 months prior to the next general membership meeting.
 Such proposals, with the recommendation of the Board of Directors, shall be published in an official publication of the Association or otherwise communicated to the members at least 30 days before the next annual general membership meeting.
 The amendment shall be presented for discussion at the general membership meeting of the Association.
-Unless withdrawn by a majority of its sponsors, the amendment shall be submitted by mail within 60 days thereafter to all members in good standing with a summary of the substance of the discussion at the general membership meeting.
-If approved by at least two-thirds of those voting within 60 days after the mailing, it shall become effective immediately on ratification, subject to necessary action by the President or the Board of Directors.
+Unless withdrawn by a majority of its sponsors, the amendment shall be submitted by mail or other means within 60 days thereafter to all members in good standing with a summary of the substance of the discussion at the general membership meeting.
+If approved by at least two-thirds of those voting within 60 days after the ballots are sent, it shall become effective immediately on ratification, subject to necessary action by the President or the Board of Directors.

 Section 2.
 Not more than 8 years after adoption of this Constitution, the Board of Directors shall appoint a Constitution Committee for the purpose of reviewing the Association’s Constitution and Bylaws and preparing a revision if necessary, to be submitted to the membership not more than 10 years after the adoption of this Constitution.

 Section 1.
 A revised Constitution becomes effective as of January 1 following ratification by the membership.